mlwenocur/SamsungTidyData/CodeBook.md

 ##### Explanation of Experimental Data and Code Book

 ###### Overview of Experimental Data
 Each subject was measured doing six distinct activities: Laying, Sitting, Standing, Walking, Walking_downstairs, and Walking_upstairs.
 Each observation row consists of various normalized statistical summaries of 128 sensor readings taken during during a 2.56 second interval.
-Each activity lasted for 2 minutes 26 seconds.

 Our task is to compute the averages of each observation class (ie, for a specific subject doing a specific activity) over the entire activity.